Smartphone what you need to know now that your kids are back at school

 That's why this is a problem for kids coming back to school.

-First after all, if you monitor the child's public social network profile from your device, you cannot see their DMs, because they are private and can only be seen by the logged in user.
-This means that kids can use DM to communicate privately with a follower without any supervision.
+First after all, if you follow the public profile on the child's social networks from your device, you can not see his DM, because they are personal and can be seen only by the logged in user.
+This means that children can use DM to communicate privately with a follower without the slightest supervision.

 Second, DMs can be dangerous.
 For example, Instagram was forced to take new measures to prevent teens from receiving DMs from random people.
 In other words, teens can communicate with strangers through DM, often without their parents' knowledge.
 This is a real security issue on a platform that most parents believe is only used for photo sharing.